vipul2802/o365hq.com/content/blog/Facilitate your compliance work with a new tool from Microsoft.md

-Once you copy the existing assessment, you'll be asked which Microsoft product you want to evaluate (in this example, we are going to select Office 365) against what certification (we will choose HIPAA).
+Once you copy the existing assessment, you'll be asked which Microsoft product you want to evaluate (in this example, we are going to select Microsoft 365) against what certification (we will choose HIPAA).

 ![](https://o365hq.com/images/244.png)